gidich/trailhead-leaderboard/README.md

 ## Other notes:

-Sometimes the local heroku development enviornment would die in the bakground, [this stackoverflow tip](https://stackoverflow.com/questions/33048784/heroku-open-puma-port-5000-already-in-use-rails) was helpful
+Sometimes the local heroku development enviornment would die in the bakground, [this stackoverflow tip](https://stackoverflow.com/questions/33048784/heroku-open-puma-port-5000-already-in-use-rails) was helpful:

 Lists all processes on port 5000: